andersoncampolina/agentchatui/memory-bank/systemPatterns.md

 ### Component Organization

-- **UI Components**: Base-level UI primitives following a design system approach
+- **UI Components**: Base-level UI primitives following a design system approach, located in `src/components/ui/`.
-- **Common Components**: Reusable components that can be used across features
+- **Common Components**: Reusable components that can be used across features, located in `src/components/common/`.
-- **Application Components**: Feature-specific components tied to business logic
+- **Application Components**: Feature-specific components tied to business logic, located in `src/components/application/`.
+- New components should follow the existing pattern of their category.

 ### State Management